PlanterApp/planter_blog/content/posts/build-raised-bed/index.md

 I've got 6 raised beds in my garden, and 4 of them use this exact method.
 It works!
 And it's easy and cheap.

+Prefer to learn via video?
+Friend-of-the-app Gardener Scott has a great video using this exact same method:
+{{< youtube KRAieQI4SWo >}}

 ## Materials Needed:

 * 3 2"×8"×8' regular pine boards (or 2×6, 2×10, 2×12.
 See our article on [soil depth requirements](../soil-depth-requirements/))